 For example, last year that would have included Overwatch, No Man’s Sky, Firewatch, etc. We’re looking for example pieces that highlight and exemplify the conversation surrounding those games.

 Which critics did notable work?

-Who has summarized a key issue?
+Which piece has summarized a key issue?

 Did anything else stand out to you?

 Please feel free to send in any pieces of games criticism that were simply exceptional.
 Whether they come from industry veterans, relative newbies to the practice or complete outsiders.